Frosh Interested in the Art Major

 Studio art classes are very small (average 25 students) compared to courses from other departments on campus that can accommodate large numbers of students.
 No matter what the demand, our budget will only allow us a limited number of classes.
-Frosh may not take any lower division studios until they complete two of the 10 series Foundation courses, at which time they will be declared an Art Major and begin enrolling in lower division studios.
+Frosh may not take any lower division studios until they complete all three of the Art 10 series foundation courses, at which time they will be declared an Art Major and begin enrolling in lower division studios.

-Since you may not be able to get into any studio art classes your frosh year at UCSC, you can enroll in courses that fulfill GE requirements.
-Please be advised that you must begin taking art foundation requirements early in your frosh year.
+If you are not able to get into a foundation or studio course in a particular quarter at UCSC, you can enroll in courses that fulfill GE requirements.
 You should balance major requirements and general education requirements throughout your career at UCSC and not focus completely on your GEs in your frosh or sophomore years, as this could delay your graduation.

 Art is very desirable to many, many students -- not just art majors.
 That is why they are only accessible to students who are serious about studying art.
 Without the restrictions, art majors would not be able to complete their education in the time allowed by the University.